Choctawhatchee Audubon Society | Events (home)

 BIRD HUB CHAPTER PLACES PHOTOS

-2026 JANUARY 8, EVENING PRESENTATION: Birding at 29 Below.
-Jim Anderton will speak about his February 2025 trip to the Sax-Zim bog and other locations in northern Minnesota.
+2026 OCTOBER 3, EVENING PRESENTATION: Topic and speaker TBD.
 The program will be held in Room 800 on the 2nd floor of the Chandler Center (NW door of 519 Helms St.) at the Crosspoint Church in Niceville.
 Socializing begins at 6:30 PM, and the program begins at 7:00 PM.
 Admission is free and open to the public.

-2026 MARCH 5, EVENING PRESENTATION: Endangered Beach Mice in the Southeastern United States by Jordan Wingate, Natural Resources Coordinator, Destin-Fort Walton Beach, Florida.
+2026 NOVEMBER 5, EVENING PRESENTATION: Arizona 'Sky Islands'.
+Jill Smith will speak about her experiences birding in the high desert and mountain ranges of southern Arizona.
 The program will be held in Room 800 on the 2nd floor of the Chandler Center (NW door of 519 Helms St.) at the Crosspoint Church in Niceville.
 Socializing begins at 6:30 PM, and the program begins at 7:00 PM.
 Admission is free and open to the public.

-2026 APRIL 2, EVENING PRESENTATION: Florida's Terns by Collette Lauzau, Panhandle Shorebird Program Manager, Audubon Florida.
+2026 DECEMBER 3, EVENING PRESENTATION: Topic and speaker TBD.
 The program will be held in Room 800 on the 2nd floor of the Chandler Center (NW door of 519 Helms St.) at the Crosspoint Church in Niceville.
 Socializing begins at 6:30 PM, and the program begins at 7:00 PM.
 Admission is free and open to the public.